 Why You Need a Photographic Identity to Photograph Well - 1

-You are certainly wondering why you are unable to create consistent and consistent series of photos.
+Do you wonder why you are unable to create consistent series of photos?

-You always recognize the signature of some photographers who inspire you.
-You would like it to be the same for you.
+Do you always recognize the signature of some photographers who inspire you, and wish others could do the same with your photos?

-If you ask yourself these questions, it is because you have not taken the time to define your photographic identity.
+If you are asking yourself these questions, you may not have taken the time to define your photographic identity.

 I will give you some directions that will allow you to create nature photos that will be identifiable and recognizable.

 The Main Symptoms of the Lack of a Photographic Identity

 In addition to the symptoms mentioned in the first lines of this article, the one that is most obvious is “I do not know how and what to do".

 This symptom often occurs in the field during a photo session.
 You may be armed with good intentions.
 You may have prepared for your session with the proper materials and have several ideas in mind.
 However, once on the ground, you do not know how to approach the scene, for example, you may struggle with photographing a deer from 100 meters in such a way that it stands like a symbol of time passing, or you may not know how to capture a breathtaking dawn so that it seems immortal.